Integral314/VeriskPres/index.md

 ## [1] 0.3597989
 ```

-$R^{2}$ indicates this model does deficient in explaining the variance in the data around its mean.
+$R^{2}$ indicates this model is deficient in explaining the variance in the data around its mean.

 ---

-## Model 2: Step function to find most important variables
+## Model 2: Step Function to find Critical Variables

 We will use the `step()` function to find a model with an improved $R^{2}$ value.
 The `step()` function will indicate the best fit using the AIC method.
 It will check each variable in the model to find one with the best fit according to the AIC value.
 The final model is below.